 Whitehouse, K., Tschann, M., Soon, R., Davis, J., Micks, E., Salcedo, J., … & Kaneshiro, B. (2019).
 Effects of prophylactic oxytocin on bleeding outcomes in women undergoing dilation and evacuation.
 Obstetrics & Gynecology, 133(3), 484-491.

 World Health Organization.
-(2012).
-WHO recommendations for the prevention and treatment of postpartum hemorrhage.
-Geneva: World Health Organization Press.
+(2020).
+WHO recommendation on routes of oxytocin administration for the prevention of postpartum haemorrhage after vaginal birth.
+Geneva: World Health Organization.